Position

 • Master's degree in Psychology, Social Work, Counseling, or a related field.

-• Minimum of 2 years of experience in group therapy or a similar setting.
+• Minimum of 2 years of experience in a therapeutic setting.

 • Strong understanding of group dynamics and therapeutic techniques.